N-Kovacs/Quiz-App/README.md

 ## Project Information

+Welcome to the world of Quizapp where you can Explore, Create and Share customized games to challenge your friends.
-Quiz application website built as a midterm project for lighthouse labs by Nicholas Kovacs and Spencer Cole.
+This web application was built as a midterm project for Lighthouse Labs by Nicholas Kovacs and Spencer Cole.
+Please enjoy!

 ## Features